PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unchanged.
 Both production call sites supply the Session LayoutState, and a real ONNX Reshape/Transpose/Reshape graph characterizes the production owner.

+Conv1D-shim unary canonicalization is owned by `passes/conv1d_unary_layout.py`.
+A two-Transpose, Squeeze, ExpandDims, and supported-Unary preflight preserves historical unused-tensor pruning without constructing an index for unrelated graphs.
+Otherwise one optional or local `ModelIRGraphIndex` captures graph-order first-Transpose objects and resolves each against the current graph after earlier chains are removed.
+The former per-rewrite full consumer-map rebuild is eliminated.

+The exact chain is NHWC rank-four input, Transpose `[0,3,1,2]`, one-axis Squeeze to rank three, one shape-preserving unary, ExpandDims at the same axis, and Transpose `[0,2,3,1]` back to the original NHWC shape.
+Concrete shapes are positive and every shape signature is either its concrete dimension or `-1`.
+The pre-Transpose, squeezed, unary, expanded, and final signatures must satisfy the complete permutation/drop/insert/inverse-permutation equations.
+A squeezed axis must be statically one in both shape and signature.
+When `squeezeDims` is absent, exactly one axis must produce the recorded rank-three shape.

+Both permutation vectors and the ExpandDims axis are producer-free INT32 or INT64 constants with exact vector metadata; runtime graph inputs are not treated as constants.
+The data source is a public input, producer-free constant, or uniquely produced earlier value.
+Every intermediate has one producer, is private, and is exclusively consumed by the next strictly later operator.
+The final output has one producer, is not a graph input, and any downstream consumers occur after the removed post-Transpose.

+Transpose and Squeeze preserve one dtype and valid per-tensor quantization grid; unary output and ExpandDims preserve another.
+Non-CAST unary operators require those groups to be the same.
+CAST retains the former ability to change dtype.
+The final output's dtype and cloned quantization continue to be repaired from the unary output.
+That clone is prepared before mutation, so an unclonable quantization object leaves the complete graph unchanged instead of rewiring the unary and then raising.

+The same unary object is retained with its options, version, axis semantics, and ONNX provenance.
+Its input becomes the original NHWC source and its output becomes the former post-Transpose output; four wrapper operators are removed with one differential-index compaction.
+Static public-input, produced-input, quantized, CAST, inferred-axis, and alternate-spatial-axis fixtures retain exact former ModelIR and statistics.
+Floating/produced constants, inconsistent internal shapes, mixed dtypes, and duplicate final producers formerly matched but now remain complete no-ops.
+Consistent dynamic batch, spatial, and channel signatures are preserved without introducing a Reshape.
+The sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter